rackerlabs/support-how-to/content/cloud-block-storage/cloud-block-storage-faq.md

 gets stored in Cloud Files.
 Second, you create a new volume using your snapshot as the source.
 This process requires writing snapshot data in and out of Cloud Files so it can take longer than the Cloning Method.
-This method is recommended if you don't require quick access to your copied volumes and want the added durability, and lower price, of having your volume snapshot stored in Cloud Files.
+If you don't require quick access to your copied volumes and want the added durability, and lower price, of having your volume snapshot stored in Cloud Files, we recommend this method.

-#### Can I rename my volumes once they are created?
+#### Can I rename my volumes after they are created?

 Yes.
 Using the API, you can rename an existing volume using the cinder rename command to update the display-name of the volume.